Fantomina

-Fantomina; or, Love in a Maze is a novel (Note: The work is referred to variously as a "novel", "novella", or a "piece of short fiction" by scholars.) by Eliza Haywood published in 1725.
+Fantomina; or, Love in a Maze is a novel (Note: The work is referred to variously as a "novel", "novella", or a "piece of short fiction" by scholars.) by the English writer and actress Eliza Haywood, published in 1725.
 In it, the protagonist disguises herself as four different women in her efforts to understand how a man may interact with each individual persona.
 Part of the tradition of amatory fiction is to rewrite the story of the persecuted maiden into a story of feminine power and sexual desire.